 Further indicate production-ready packages while keeping packages immutable with repackaging.
 Once a package has passed pre-release testing, ProGet lets you easily repackage it as release-quality—so that exactly what was tested goes to production.

 Connect to multiple sources like OSS Index and WhiteSource to automatically detect package vulnerabilities, and use ProGet to define risk (allow, block, caution, custom) for each vulnerability type on an ongoing basis.

 License Detection and Blocking

-Protect yourself and your organization from the liability of unwanted licenses.
+In the world of GPL-3, protecting yourself protect yourself and your organization from liability and litigation is paramount.
 License detection and blocking in ProGet reads package metadata to alert you of licenses present.
-You can then configure ProGet to block (or allow) certain license types, like GNU-3.
+Then configure ProGet to block (or allow) certain license types, keeping unwanted licenses far away from production.